CodeManMike/Factorio-Infested/Readme.md

 1. **Gather Resources**: Initially use standard mining and tree harvesting to collect raw materials
 2. **Process Biomass**: Convert raw materials and organic matter (trees, biters) into biomass through dissolution pools
 3. **Infuse Resources**: Combine traditional resources with biomass to create specialized hive materials
-4. **Expand Creep Network**: As biomass accumulates, creep spreads, enabling more advanced structures
+4. **Expand Creep Network**: As biomass accumulates, creep spreads, enabling the base to grow larger and more complex
 5. **Capture Biters**: Extract genetic data from biters to fuel evolution and unlock new abilities
 6. **Upgrade Structures**: Gradually transform mechanical buildings into biological versions with enhanced functionality
 7. **Evolve for Space**: Reach the late game by growing massive biological structures capable of space travel